 - H.Res.
 398 (103rd): Providing for consideration of the bill (S. 1458) to amend the Federal ...

 - H.Res.
 379 (103rd): Providing for consideration of the bill (H.R.
 3087) to amend the Federal ...

 - H.R.
 3927 (103rd): Information Classification Act of 1994

 View All » (including bills from previous years)

-From Jan 1977 to Nov 1994, Glickman missed 228 of 9,305 roll call votes, which is 2.5%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+From Jan 1977 to Nov 1994, Glickman missed 236 of 9,321 roll call votes, which is 2.5%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: